mattermost/mattermost-handbook/contributors/join-us/staff-recruiting.md

 Once you have confirmation that your new headcount has been approved, you’re ready to begin the recruitment process.
 Complete the [Job Description portion](https://docs.google.com/document/d/1DmInqCLfGpFOP6Foynu9MB3Xl71CfcgFWxuuSEAP50U/edit) and share with your Recruiter, who will schedule a [Recruiter Intake Session](https://handbook.mattermost.com/contributors/join-us/staff-recruiting/recruiting-cadences.html) to review the remainder of the intake template.

 You can find your assigned recruiter on the [FY23 Hiring Plan - Internal Only](https://docs.google.com/spreadsheets/d/1YoplwsVPrKM4CApLTpPGsO5EoN8MAb57F19KO1Q7QQs/edit#gid=0) - see Column J.

 ### Recruiter Intake Session

-Your Recruiter will schedule an Intake Session with you, Total Rewards and a People Partner after you’ve completed your Job Description.
-The goal of the in-take is to have a complete Ideal Candidate Profile, Target Level for the role and assigned interviewers + interview backups (if neeeded).
+Your Recruiter will schedule an Intake Session with you, Total Rewards, and a People Partner after you’ve completed your Job Description.
+The goal of the in-take is to have a complete Ideal Candidate Profile, Target Level for the role and assigned interviewers, and interview backups (if neeeded).

 #### Role leveling

 You can view the current [v1 Job Levels here](https://docs.google.com/spreadsheets/d/1kNsl7JUWDQ8MhWonys9dR3osrxEWYkKVIoECfFKSQzw/edit#gid=0).
-Levels will be finalized during the Recruiter Intake Session
+Levels will be finalized during the Recruiter Intake Session.

 **Note:** HR is also working with MLT to build v2 which will help provide additional clarity.
-If you are unsure about how to use or assign a level to a new job requisition, your Recruiter can help you walk through this as part of the Recruiter Intake Session.
+If you're unsure about how to use or assign a level to a new job requisition, your Recruiter can help you walk through this as part of the Recruiter Intake Session.

 #### Ideal Candidate Profile \(ICP\)

 The ICP should be a clear list of key skills, experiences, and/or mindsets that the Hiring Manager believes represent the Ideal Candidate.
 The Hiring Manager will be asked to stack-rank the ICP list and use "P0" to indicate "must-haves" and "P1" to indicate "nice-to-have" the ideal skills, experiences, and mindsets.

 The ICP will be used to align the sourcing, interview panel focus areas, and onboarding goals for this new role.
 For example, here’s an ICP for a [Digital Marketing Manager](https://docs.google.com/presentation/d/1nJju3ILPZBV4hm77Z7LELK_c0bClOMEdvbxXnZDhNX4/edit#slide=id.g1120f15fe91_0_184).
-The ICP should reflect the top skills, experience and mindsets that are most important for successful candidates based on what a new hire's eventual onboarding goals, AORs and projects will be.
+The ICP should reflect the top skills, experience, and mindsets that are most important for successful candidates based on what a new hire's eventual onboarding goals, AORs, and projects will be.

 #### Changing the ICP